Student General Rules And Guidelines

 The Judicial Board of the College

-Dean of Student Services (or his or her designee)
+Dean of Student Affairs (or his or her designee)

 If the request for correction or amendment of information is dismissed or denied after the appeal process has been completed, the student may place a brief statement in the record commenting on the decision of the College.